Skip to main content

 The presentation will run for approximately 30 minutes, with 15 minutes for questions.

-All presentations in the BCIG Webinar Series will be recorded and made available to members in the member's area of the BCIG website.
+All presentations in the BCIG Webinar Series will be recorded and available on the member's area of the BCIG website.

-Here is the link for this event: Microsoft Virtual Events Powered by Teams
+Here is the link for free registration for this event: Microsoft Virtual Events Powered by Teams

 23538